-All of the current year's revenues and expenses are accounted for in the Statement of Revenues, Expenses, and Changes in Net Position.
+All of the current year's revenues and expenses are accounted for in the Statements of Revenues, Expenses, and Changes in Net Position.
 This statement measures the success of the Authority's operations over the reporting period and can be used to determine whether the Authority has successfully recovered all its costs through user fees and other charges.

-The other required statement is the Statement of Cash Flows.
+The other required statement is the Statements of Cash Flows.
 The primary purpose of this statement is to provide information about the Authority's cash receipts and cash payments during the reporting period.
 This statement reports cash receipts, cash payments, and net changes in cash resulting from operations, investing, and financing activities.
 Answers to questions regarding the sources of cash, the use of cash and changes in cash balances during the reporting period may be found in this report.
+The Notes to the Financial Statements provide additional information that is essential to a full understanding of the data provided in the financial statements.